 The causative virus of COVID-19 is closely related to SARS-CoV, which caused an epidemic in the early 2000s.
 SARS-CoV viral loads grew from initially modest viral loads in the respiratory tracts.
 In contrast to this, SARS-CoV-2 viral loads appear to be higher in the nose than in the throat.

-Research on the SARS-CoV virus also showed that viral loads peaked 10 days after symptoms first appeared.
-In SARS-CoV-2, the highest viral load appears to be earlier, between 1 and 3 days after onset of symptoms.
+Research on the SARS-CoV virus also showed that viral loads peaked 10-14 days after symptoms first appeared.
+In SARS-CoV-2, the highest viral load appears to be earlier, within the first week of symptom onset.

 This is more consistent with the pattern seen in influenza, rather than SARS-CoV.
-This also implies that the potential for transmission is high early on in the infection of SARS-CoV-2, which has serious implications for the management of this pandemic.
+This also implies that the potential for transmission is high early on in the infection of SARS-CoV-2, which has serious implications for disease spread management.

 Viral loads in COVID-19 patients have also been found in asymptomatic patients.
-These have been similar to those of symptomatic patients, which suggests they have a similar possibility of transmitting the infection.
+These have been similar to those of symptomatic patients, which suggests they have a similar ability to transmit the infection.
+It has been shown that asymptomatic individuals can pass on the disease, which is part of what has made COVID-19 so easily transmissible.

-However, more data and a better understanding of how viral load correlates with a culture-viable virus is needed to determine transmission dynamics and advise screening practices.
+More data and a better understanding of how viral load correlates with a culture-viable virus are needed to further determine transmission dynamics and advise screening practices.

 Image Credit: GEMINI PRO STUDIO/Shutterstock.com